justinong415/sfsu/econ850/grad-student/costs-benefits.md

 - Investments
   - US invested $2.199 billion in military facilities; $1.436 in removable property and $763 million in buildings and structures. (#1, p.3)

+- Defense
+  - Bases vital to U.S. national security interests during the Cold War; served as the launching pad for many anti-communist missions (#32, p.333)
+    - Major staging areas in the Korean and Vietnam Wars; US initiated hudnreds of military operations in 70 countries from the PH.
+(National Security: Enduring Problems in a Changing Defense Environment 173, 2nd ed.
+1991, Donald M. Snow)

 # Costs

 - Contaminated Sites